-In his role, Mr. Coady represents the Assistant Secretary for Mental Health and Substance Use at the regional level in fulfilling the agency's mission of reducing the impact of mental illness and substance abuse on America's communities.
-Dr. Coady provides consultation to regional healthcare stakeholders on policy, financing, and innovations to advance behavioral health prevention, treatment and recovery.
+In his role, Mr. Coady represents the Assistant Secretary for Mental Health and Substance Use at the regional level in fulfilling the agency's mission of reducing the impact of mental illness and substance use disorder on America's communities.
+He provides strategic consultation to national and regional healthcare stakeholders on policy, financing, and innovations to advance behavioral health prevention, treatment and recovery.
 Mr. Coady is committed to advancing behavioral health through developing multisector collaborations, promoting public and private partnerships, and fostering resilient communities.

-During his federal career, Dr. Coady has provided national leadership in developing and implementing behavioral health programs and systems of care for underserved populations.

 Prior to joining SAMHSA, he served as the National Behavioral Health Consultant for the Centers for Medicare and Medicaid Services (CMS), Medicaid Integrity Group.
 In this position, he provided policy guidance to states for improving program integrity in behavioral health programs and combating drug diversion.
-Dr. Coady has also served in the Health Resources and Services Administration (HRSA) where he developed and implemented primary behavioral health care integration programs in Atlantic City, NJ and San Francisco, CA.
+Mr. Coady served in the Health Resources and Services Administration (HRSA) where he developed and implemented primary behavioral health care integration programs in Atlantic City, NJ and San Francisco, CA.

-Prior to his commission in the USPHS, Dr. Coady served as Executive Director at the Roseland Community Mental Health Center within the City of Chicago, Department of Public Health.
+Prior to his commission in the USPHS in 2004, Mr. Coady served as Executive Director at the Roseland Community Mental Health Center within the City of Chicago, Department of Public Health.
 He began his career as a psychologist at the Core Center of Cook County Hospital/Rush University Medical Center, one of the nation's largest HIV/AIDS clinics, conducting applied research on integrated care.
-Dr. Coady received his Bachelors degree from Loyola University in Chicago, and Masters and Doctoral degrees in clinical psychology from the Chicago School of Professional Psychology.
-He is board certified by the American Board of Professional Psychology in clinical psychology.